burger icon

 FAQ

-Usually a passport or Aussie driver's licence, plus something that proves your address (bank statement, utility bill) and, if you're withdrawing a big old payout, proof you own your bank or wallet.
-Had my docs bounced once for a typo-so double check your name and address all match.
+• Usually a passport or Aussie driver’s licence, plus something that proves your address (bank statement, utility bill).
+Be aware that verification checks can be detailed and often require a selfie with your ID.
+Double check your name and address all match to avoid bouncing your docs.

 Responsible Gambling Warning: Gambling can give you a ripper high and a worse low-never see it as a paycheck.
 Set your limits, take a break when needed, and check Responsible Gaming for more tools.
 And if you need a hand, services like Gambler’s Help and Lifeline are only a call away.